harshseksaria1/Facial-Recognition-and-Analysis-using-AWS-Rekognition/README.md

 4. Logs stored in MySQL database.
 5. Insights vidualized using Tableau.

+**Sample dashboard:-**

 ![](images/dashboard.png)

 ## Use Cases

-While this application has a diverse set of use cases, here are a few that we had in mind:-
+While this application has a diverse set of use cases in security, retail and education, here are a few that we had in mind:-

 ### 1. Capturing Customer Demographics at retail destinations